JonasBne/easy-http-library/readme.md

 ## Description

-An easy HTTP library developed with ES6 classes, fetch API and async/await.
+An easy HTTP library to perform HTTP requests.
-The Skeleton boilerplate is used for styling.

 ## Installation